NETSCAN-dev/NETSCAN-documents/t2l.md

 CircleCut   = 1
 RadialCut   = 0     # errors and windows are in X-Y (0) / Radial-Lateral (1)
 MaxAng      = 0.8   #
-WindowMin   = wxmin wymin waxmin waymin # asymmetric fixed connection window WindowMax   = wxmax wymax waxmax waymax # this assumes Mode = 0 and CircleCut = 0 Zproj       = f     # connection is done at z = (1-f)*z0 + f*z1 when Mode = 0 ( default is 0.5 )
+WindowMin   = wxmin wymin waxmin waymin # asymmetric fixed connection window. default values are 0.
+WindowMax   = wxmax wymax waxmax waymax # this parameter assumes Mode = 0 and CircleCut = 0
+Zproj       = f     # connection is done at z = (1-f)*z0 + f*z1 when Mode = 0 ( default is 0.5 )
 Offset1     = 100 0 # equivalent to --offset-xy 1 100 0
 Offset2     = 100 0 # equivalent to --offset-xy 2 100 0